Skip to main content

 The IT Protocol defines a few different temperature units for internal use.
 Care must be taken to select the right temperature unit for any given packet.

-Legacy Setpoint Temperatures
+Legacy Temperatures

-Legacy setpoint temperatures will have a binary value of 0x00
+Legacy setpoint temperatures will have a binary value of 0x00 to 0x1F, which spans the range of 16°C to 31.5°C.

 A wire signal can be converted from a temperature value through the following code:

-def legacy_to_celsius(data):
+def setpoint_to_celsius(data):

 temp = (31 - data % 0x10)